 If you have recently been told by your dentist that you have gum disease, you're not alone.
-Also known as periodontitis, this disease affects almost half of Americans over the age of 30, according to a recent study by the Centers for Disease Control and Prevention (CDC).
-Tooth loss is often an unfortunate outcome when left untreated.
-But today, with so many successful periodontitis treatment options available for advanced gum disease, losing teeth doesn’t have to occur.
+Seven in ten Canadians will at some point experience gum disease, also known as periodontal disease, according to the Canadian Dental Association (CDA).
+Tooth loss is often an unfortunate outcome when periodontal disease is left untreated.
+But today, with so many successful periodontal disease treatment options available for advanced gum disease, losing teeth doesn’t have to happen.
 This article will cover the signs, risk factors, and various therapy methods for gum disease treatment.
 We hope to put your mind at ease by empowering you to be confident in your decisions about moving forward with treating your gum disease!

 Successful Treatments For Periodontal Disease

 A significant indicator of gum disease is inflammation, which is the body's way of shielding, guarding, and protecting itself from infection.
 Think of it as a blowfish puffing up to scare away predators!
 And while you may want to avoid dealing with inflamed gums, being able to recognize and act upon the signs and symptoms of gum disease is essential.
 Gum disease is a sneaky, progressive disease.

 Here's why: the first stage, called gingivitis, occurs when bacterial plaque is not thoroughly removed and builds up on your teeth.
 When you don't treat gingivitis, it may develop into periodontitis, a more advanced stage of gum disease.
 Toxins from this build-up of bacterial plaque affect your gum tissue and the bone and ligaments that support your teeth.
 As the infection causes periodontitis to spread to the bone and supporting tissues, your teeth may become loose and need to be removed.
 But even severe cases of periodontal disease don't have to progress to this point.